 There are no "student models" - every guitar is built with the best intention in mind and none should be inferior to any other.
-We support students by offering price reductions, split payments and long-term rentals.
-Short-term rentals can come in handy for concert performers who do not want to travel with their instruments.
+We support students by offering price reductions and/or split payments.
 More on these topics in the pricing section.

 Last but not least, a phrase Martin uses to say: "What's done hastily, can't be any good."

 All the initial inspiration to build period guitar replicas came from the work of French luthier François René LaCôte (cca 1785 - 1868).
 The most essential element adopted is definitely the top bracing pattern and construction of back and sides, which is either full-massive or consists of reinforced spruce layer on the inside and outer decorative veneering.

 Later on we studied instruments made by Johann Georg Stauffer (1778 - 1853), Louis Panormo (1784 - 1862), Étienne Laprévotte (? - 1856) and other master builders of the time.
 Our Stauffer models feature "floating fingerboard" mechanism, easing string action adjustment without putting the strings down or even out of tune.
 The six-string version can be fitted with a period Stauffer tuners replica of our own design and production.
 The Panormo model offers tuners custom-made to our own specification.
 The Laprévotte model is a class of its own, as the guitar features a violin-like bracing pattern and construction type.